 The grapes were hand harvested from thirty year old vines in early October with a yield around a very low 25 hectolitres per hectare.
 The vineyard soils are flint and flint clays sitting over limestone.

 The name for this wine comes from one of the works of the prolific 17th Century French author Charles Perrault who either adapted or was the originator of many fairy tales including Cinderella, Little Red Riding Hood and Puss in Boots.
 It is from Puss in Boots that the character Marquis de Carabas is to be found and this fictional character is from where the name for this wine is derived.

 We still have a few bottles of the 2013 vintage of this wine which was based on Chenin Blanc rather than Chardonnay.

-It was bottled between 20 – 25 grams per litre of residual sugar where it kept fermenting to produce the bubbles.
-It was aged for a year and a half on lees and riddled by hand for a month then disgorged in February of this year.
+It was bottled between 18 – 20 grams per litre of residual sugar where it kept fermenting to produce the bubbles until it was quite dry.
+It was aged for a year and riddled by hand for a month then disgorged in February of this year.
 It has no added sulphites.
-The names translates as a “billion stars”.
+The name translates as a “billion stars”.